×

 When we asked people living in Boracay Island about club and activities where newcomers can meet others, they responded:

 "Expats in Boracay Island often join various clubs and activities to socialize and meet new people.
 These include water sports clubs such as diving, kiteboarding, and sailing, where they can enjoy the island's beautiful waters while making friends.
 They may also join fitness clubs or yoga classes, which are popular among the island's residents.
 For those interested in the local culture, there are cooking classes where they can learn to prepare traditional Filipino dishes.
 Language exchange groups are also popular, where expats can learn Tagalog or other local languages while teaching their own.
 Expats often participate in community events and festivals, which are a great way to meet locals and other expats.
 They may also volunteer for local charities or environmental initiatives, which is not only rewarding but also a good way to meet like-minded individuals.
 The island's vibrant nightlife also provides plenty of opportunities for socializing.
 Many expats frequent the island's bars and clubs, where they can enjoy live music and dance the night away.
 In addition, there are numerous online forums and social media groups for expats in Boracay, where they can ask for advice, share experiences, and arrange meetups.
 These online communities are particularly helpful for new arrivals looking to make connections on the island.
 Finally, simply enjoying the island's beautiful beaches is a great way to meet people.
-Whether it's through beach volleyball games, sunset watching gatherings, or just casual conversations with fellow beachgoers, the laid-back beach lifestyle of Boracay is conducive to making new friends," wrote a member in Boracay Island.
+Whether it's through beach volleyball games, sunset watching gatherings, or just casual conversations with fellow beachgoers, the laid-back beach lifestyle of Boracay is conducive to making new friends," said one expat who made the move to Boracay Island.

 William Russell